 7. Reduce Carbohydrates: Keeping the carbohydrate intake on the low side (check out my post How Many Carbohydrates Should You Eat?) can be very helpful in curbing your appetite and regulating insulin.
 The end result is that you eat less, which creates a calorie deficit so your body uses stored energy instead.
 Typically, if your carbohydrate level is on the low side, you don’t need to worry so much about portion control (your body does this naturally).
 But do still be aware of how much of certain calorie dense foods (like nuts and seeds) you are eating.

 8. Increase Carbohydrates: Wait, didn’t I just say reduce carbohydrates?
 Well, that doesn’t always work and sometimes it backfires completely.
 If you are already eating fairly low carbohydrate (say less than 50-75g per day), you might actually be going too low carb for your body.
 Insulin is actually required for the conversion of the thyroid prohormone T4 to the active hormone T3.
 Since thyroid hormone controls metabolism, increasing your carbohydrate intake a little to support thyroid function can actually help boost weight loss.
-Other things that are good for supporting your thyroid are managing stress, getting enough sleep, and eating lost of seafood (for the iodine and the selenium).
+Other things that are good for supporting your thyroid are managing stress, getting enough sleep, and eating lots of seafood (for the iodine and the selenium).

 9. Promote Healthy Digestion: If you feel that you are stuck at a “set-point”, first evaluate your health.
 Do you really need to lose more weight?
 Maybe it’s time to turn your focus to fitness goals and creating lifelong habits for maintaining a healthy weight.
 If you do still feel like you need to lose more weight, you might be dealing with micronutrient deficiencies or something like small intestinal bacterial overgrowth.
 See my post on Repairing the Gut for ways to address this.
 You might also consider focusing on more highly nutrient-dense foods, like organ meat, seafood and eating more vegetables.
 Adding digestive support supplements (see the end of this post) can also be very helpful.
 Once your gut health is improved, the weight should start coming off again.